abhinandh-s/ipa/src/introduction.md

 | Mentioned in agreement at the time of its formation | time period or purpose **is not** mentioned.                                                                                               | time period or purpose **is** mentioned.                                                                     |
 | dissolution                                         | depending upon the will of the partners, can be dissolved by any partner by giving notice to other partners on his desire to quit the firm | automatic dissolution on the expiry of the specific time period or on the completion of the specific purpose |

+#### Sec.
+7 - Date of dissolution when partner gives notice

+On such notice being given, the firm is dissolved from the date mentioned in the notice.
+If no such date is mentioned, as from the date of communication of the notice.

+#### Sec.
+7 - Essential ingredients of Partnership at Will

+It's not **Partnership at will**, If the partnership deed contains any provision (expressed or implied)
+1. duration of partnership AND
+2. for the determination of the partnership

+> In short, Partnership that's not "Particular Partnership" is "Partnership at will"

 ### Types of Partners